 In 2009 the journal was changed to an on-line publication to take better advantage of the features of Internet publications, namely full color, audio and video links and “live” references.
 The website was completely redesigned to permit easier ordering for Bookcenter items.

-ICEA decides to hold its 50th anniversary convention in collaboration with Lamaze, also celebrating its 50th anniversary in 2010.
+ICEA decided to hold its 50th anniversary convention in Milwaukee, Wisconsin in collaboration with Lamaze, also celebrating its 50th anniversary in 2010.
+Again, in 2015 ICEA and Lamaze held a joint conference in Las Vegas, Nevada celebrating 55 years.